Explore Our Natural Landscapes

 Annie Sturgis Sanctuary (ME)

-Prime time: April (before trees leaf out), for spring ephemeral wildflowers.
-Autumn brings hardwood foliage displays.
+Prime time: Early to mid-May for spring ephemeral wildflowers and birds.
+Autumn brings fall flowers and hardwood foliage displays.

 Harvey Butler Rhododendron Sanctuary (ME)

-Highlights: The gently sloping 30-acre site borders a red maple swamp and wet meadow.
+Highlights: This gently sloping 56-acre site borders a red maple swamp and wet meadow.

 Directions: I-95 north to exit 19; take Route 109 north toward Sanford; proceed through the town of Sanford to the village of Springvale; turn west (left) onto Route 11A (Oak Street); from this point, the sanctuary entrance is about 2.5 miles on the left side of the road.
 Note: There is no sign on the roadside, and since the entrance may not be obvious, proceed slowly after passing the 2.25-mile mark.
 The entrance is 0.1 miles from a sign for Privet Drive, which is on the right.